dytq/Projet_Nuremberg_Huawei_TechArena_2025/README.md

 # TechArena 2025 – EMS Battery Optimizer (Team Master Poulet)

-# Last Update
-To run the program, the input data file (../input/TechArena2025_data.xlsx) is required.
-To obtain it, please contact the owner of the file.

 ## **Description**
 This project was developed as part of the **Huawei TechArena 2025 (Nuremberg)** competition.